 Aid to combat crime and terrorism

-In 2016, Norway established two new development programmes: one to support efforts to combat serious and organised crime and one to prevent and combat violent extremism and terrorism.
+Norway has established a development programme to address global security challenges, which focuses on serious and organised crime and radicalisation, violent extremism and terrorism.

-- taking active part in international cooperation in, and with, the UN, NATO, the OSCE, the EU and the Council of Europe
+- participating actively in international cooperation in, and with, the UN, NATO, the OSCE, the Council of Europe and the EU

 - taking part in international peace operations and coalition operations

-- cooperating with our allies and others on addressing global security challenges such as terrorism, organised crime and cybercrime
+- cooperating with our allies and in global partnerships to address transnational security challenges such as terrorism, organised crime and cybercrime

 United Nations Peacekeeping Force in Cyprus (UNFICYP)